Waiting (Fun Boy Three album)

-Waiting is the second and final studio album by English new wave pop band Fun Boy Three, released in 1983 by Chrysalis Records.
+Waiting is the second and final studio album by the English new wave pop band Fun Boy Three, released in 1983 by Chrysalis Records.
 It featured the hit single "Our Lips Are Sealed", co-written by Terry Hall and previously recorded by the Go-Go's.
 It was produced by David Byrne.

 The album's lead track, "Murder She Said," is a cover of the theme from the four films in the British Miss Marple series, starring Margaret Rutherford, originally released from 1961 to 1964.

-Reception
+Critical reception

 In 1983, Robert Palmer of The New York Times called Waiting one of "the summer's worthier record releases... that shouldn't be overlooked".
 He added, "The songs are full of barbed political and social commentary with a decidedly English bias.
 The harmonies and melodic twists and turns are reminiscent of 1930's pop, and the odd but effective arrangements feature trombone, cello and other orchestral instruments in a kind of music hall mélange."
 Robert Christgau found that "David Byrne's production suits songwriting that has advanced beyond the undernourishment of their breakaway debut."
 David Fricke of Rolling Stone observed that the album featured "clever twists of familiar musical themes and everyday situations into bitter accusations of social and sexual betrayal".
 He praised Byrne's "artful production", adding, "Without muting the dark irony of the group's eponymous debut album, Byrne discreetly amplifies the spare arrangements with a sly pop sparkle."

 In a retrospective review, Stephen Cook of AllMusic noted the album's "slicker production and decidedly more pop-flavored sound" than its predecessor, 1982's Fun Boy Three, and praised its "wry and spot-on lyrics" and Byrne's "fine production work".